GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

 in order to get around those, the solution might need to deploy more than 1 taxonomy and/or more than 1 DLP inspection template.
 For that, the optional `inspection_template_number` and `taxonomy_number` fields are used:
-* `inspection_template_number` is a value starting from `1`.
+* `inspection_template_number` default value is `1`.
 It means that this particular InfoType will be created in the Nth inspection template.
    This is needed if more than 30 custom InfoTypes are required, otherwise use `1`.
 Please note that if more than one inspection template is required, each table will be scanned N times, one per each inspection template.
-* `taxonomy_number` is a value starting from `1`.
+* `taxonomy_number` default value is `1`.
 It means that this particular Policy Tag will be created in the Nth Cloud Data Catalog Taxonomy.
    This is needed of more than 100 nodes are to be created, otherwise use `1`.
 For a better visibility, try to locate all nodes under one parent (i.e. classification) in the same taxonomy.

+#### Dealing with Mixed PII:

+DLP might find that one field contains multiple InfoTypes (e.g. free text fields).
+Since we can only assign one policy tag to a column we need to have a special placeholder for such fields.
+This placeholder is yet another entry in the classification taxonomy with info_type = "MIXED".
+Users can configure the policy tag name and classification level associated to it, but the info_type can't be changed.
+This "MIXED" InfoType is a special flag used by the solution and not a standard or custom DLP InfoType.

 ### Configure Domain Mapping